tstrall/aws-knowledge-base/README.md

 Each `.md` file covers:

-- What the service does
+- ✅ What the service does
-- When and why to use it
+- ✅ When and why to use it
-- Key features, limitations, and integration points
+- ✅ Key features, limitations, and integration points
-- Links to official AWS docs
+- ✅ Links to official AWS docs
-- Tags showing which certifications the service relates to
+- ✅ Tags showing which certifications the service relates to

-See the full topic list via:
+Checklists for certification coverage:

 - [CHECKLIST_SAA.md](CERTIFICATION_GUIDES/CHECKLIST_SAA.md)
 - [CHECKLIST_SAP.md](CERTIFICATION_GUIDES/CHECKLIST_SAP.md)
 - [CHECKLIST_DEV.md](CERTIFICATION_GUIDES/CHECKLIST_DEV.md)